coq/coq/doc/sphinx/language/gallina-extensions.rst

 .. cmd:: End @ident

    This command closes the section named :token:`ident`.
-After closing of the section, the local declarations (variables and local definitions) get *discharged*, meaning that they stop being visible and that all global objects defined in the section are generalized with respect to the variables and local definitions they each depended on in the section.
+After closing of the section, the local declarations (variables and local definitions, see :cmd:`Variable`) get *discharged*, meaning that they stop being visible and that all global objects defined in the section are generalized with respect to the variables and local definitions they each depended on in the section.